Young

 DELAYED GRATIFICATION

 During this process the child is learning to enjoy delayed gratification.
 Practice can be fun.
 Practice makes things easier to do.
-Delayed gratification is not so bad when you are having fun in the meantime.
+Delayed gratification is not so bad when you are enjoying the practice.
 Studies are showing that high achieving students in academic studies are those who have a higher tolerance for delayed gratification.
 Are they delaying gratification, or have they learned ways to enjoy the practice, the study, and purposeful ways to spend their efforts during the delay?
 We successfully delay gratification when we creatively find gratification in the focused activities that bring us to the ultimate gratification.
 Learning to draw this way provides a positive model for delayed gratification.
 By using practice games we learn that it becomes easier to make a final drawing that is more gratifying.

 COACHING